ATOMScience-org/AMPL/README.md

 > ***Note***:
 > Step 2 is required for pushing directly to `master`.
 For a development branch, this step is recommended but not required.

+### Docstring format
+[`Google docstring`](https://github.com/google/styleguide/blob/gh-pages/pyguide.md#38-comments-and-docstrings) format is used in AMPL code.
+When writing new code, please use this Docstring style.
+For more examples, [see](https://www.sphinx-doc.org/en/master/usage/extensions/example_google.html#example-google).

 ### Versioning
 Versions are managed through GitHub tags on this repository.